cloudfoundry-attic/loggregatorlib/emitter/README.md

 This is a GO library to emit messages to the loggregator.

-Create a emitter with NewEmitter with the loggregator server hostname and port, source type, and an gosteno logger.
+Create a emitter with NewEmitter with the loggregator router hostname and port, source type, and an gosteno logger.

 Call Emit on the emitter with the application GUID and message strings.

-Valid source types are:
+### Valid source types are:

  	CLOUD_CONTROLLER
  	ROUTER